RESIDENTIAL & DETOX ADDICTION TREATMENT

 The Right Level of Continuing Care

 Recovery begins the moment you realize there’s a better life beyond the one you’re living within the walls of addiction.
 Think of drug detox as a momentary challenge that creates the possibilities inherent with sober living — and a life rich with color, texture, purpose and passion.
-Our compassionate medical professionals and experts are eager to help when you’re ready to take that first step.
+Our compassionate medical professionals and outpatient treatment experts are eager to help when you’re ready to take the next step.

-Most major health insurance may cover the cost of treatment, including stay at a detox facility.
+Most major health insurance may cover the cost of treatment.

 Call now to receive a private, no-obligations consultation for yourself or your loved one.

-At Twelve South Recovery, we use proven therapies, and an evidence-based approach to addiction and mental health treatment.
+At 12 South Recovery, we use proven therapies, and an evidence-based approach to addiction and mental health treatment.

 23712 Birtcher Drive ,